aryany9/formbricks/CONTRIBUTING.md

 1. **Tweak and Transform:** Work your coding magic and apply your changes.

-1. **Pull Request Act:** If you're ready to go, craft a new pull request closely following our PR template 🙏
+1. **Pull Request Act:** If you're ready to go, craft a new pull request closely following our PR template. 🙏

 Would you prefer a chat before you dive into a lot of work?
 Our [Discord server](https://formbricks.com/discord) is your harbor.
 Share your thoughts, and we'll meet you there with open arms.
 We're responsive and friendly, promise!